edwin11k/musicRecommender/README.md

 1. pydub https://github.com/jiaaro/pydub
 2. pyAudioAnalysis https://github.com/tyiannak/pyAudioAnalysis
-3. ffmpg http://www.ffmpeg.org if you need to run non .wav files such as mp3
+3. ffmpg http://www.ffmpeg.org if you need to run files other than wav such as mp3

 and many others...